-14. Zakat matters
+13. Zakat matters

+The GAZT finalized the assessments for the years till 2010, and there are no outstanding zakat dues.
+In 2019, the Group received zakat assessments from GAZT for the years 2011 to 2015, claiming zakat differences totaling Saudi Riyals 25.6 million as compared to zakat paid for those years.

+The Group duly objected to those assessments and escalated the case to the General Secretariat of Tax Committees "GSTC".
+In March 2021 the Tax Committee for Resolution of Tax Violations and Disputes (the "Committee") resolved that substantially all the objections made by the Group are rejected.
+The Group escalated its objection to the Committee's resolution to the Appeal Committee for Tax Violations and Disputes in due time,

-On August 21, 2019, the Group received zakat assessments from GAZT for the years 2011 to 2015, claiming zakat differences totaling Saudi Rivals 25.6 million as compared to zakat paid for those years.
-The Group objected to those assessments and filed an appeal letter in due time.
-Early 2020, The Group received a notification from GAZT that the appeal had been rejected and accordingly the Group escalated the case to the General Secretariat of Tax Committees "GSTC" in due time.
-Both the Group and GAZT communicated their views to GSTC in due time.
-In the same vein, the Group received zakat assessments from GAZT for the years 2016 to 2018, claiming zakat differences totaling Saudi Riyals 35.9 million as compared to zakat paid for those years.
-The Group is preparing the appeal letter related to the assessments for the years 2016 to 2018 and will be filed in due time.
-A major reason for all those zakat differences was that GAZT in their assessments did not allow deduction of dividends in excess of the opening balance of retained earnings.
-The Group has been adopting generous dividend payout policy consistently coupled with quarterly dividends, and has been maintaining relatively low year-end retained earnings largely because of this dividend policy.
-Therefore, in each of the aforementioned years, total dividends exceeded the opening balance of retained earnings.
-From the Group's perspective, those dividends are deductible in full being actually distributed to the shareholders and should be deducted from the base of zakat calculation.
-The opening balance of retained earnings should not be used as a barrier to deductibility of valid dividends when calculating zakat.
-The Group believes it has valid grounds to rebut these zakat assessments and concluded that there is no need to adjust zakat provision.
+The Group also received zakat assessments from GAZT for the years 2016 to 2018, claiming zakat differences totaling Saudi Riyals 35.9 million as compared to zakat paid for those years.
+The Group duly objected to those assessments and escalated the case to the General Secretariat of Tax Committees "GSTC" in due time and the case is still under way.

+The major reason for those zakat differences was that GAZT in their assessments did not allow deduction of dividends in excess of the opening balance of retained earnings.
+The Group has been adopting a generous dividend payout policy consistently coupled with quarterly dividends, and has been maintaining relatively low year-end retained earnings largely because of this dividend policy, and the several capitalizations of retained earnings took place in the past, and therefore, in each of the aforementioned years, total dividends exceeded the opening balance of retained earnings.
+From the Group's perspective, those dividends are deductible in full being actually distributed to the shareholders within the respective zakatable year in which the Group deducted dividends.
+The opening balance of retained earnings should not be used as a barrier to deductibility of valid dividends that were declared and paid in accordance with the applicable regulations.

+While the Group believes it has rightfully deducted such dividends from zakat base in accordance with Sharia principles, the Group maintains adequate zakat provision to meet the probable zakat differences arising from such disputes.

-15. COVID-19
+14. COVID-19

 Late 2019, an outbreak of coronavirus, COVID-19, emerged in China and subsequently spread to the whole world.
 The World Health Organization officially declared COVID-19 as a pandemic on March 11, 2020.
+While number of daily cases worldwide went down after the first wave, waves of the pandemic are still hitting many countries around the world with different levels of severity.
+Covid-19 vaccination is rapidly progressing in the Kingdom and the countries the Group operates in.

-In response to COVID-19 pandemic, authorities in the Kingdom and the countries the Group operates in took unprecedented measures that included partial or full lockdown and temporary closures of retail outlets.
+In response to COVID-19 pandemic, authorities in the Kingdom and the countries the Group operates in have taken various measures to control the spread of the pandemic.